Introduction: Achieving More with Predictable Pipeline

 Measuring Campaign Success

 Marketing is out of the business of delivering names.
-Even a marketing-qualified lead is not directional enough to adequately predict pipeline and revenue.
+A marketing-qualified lead is not direct enough to adequately predict pipeline and revenue.
 True sales and marketing conversions occur when marketing can track sales-qualified leads and direct pipeline contribution.

-Many companies still struggle to agree on how success should be measured and defined.
-Marketing goals tend to revolve around generating more MQLs, whereas sales teams are often sent into the breach without the data and insights they need to hit their targets.
+Many companies still struggle to agree on measuring and defining success.
+Marketing goals revolve around generating more MQLs, whereas sales teams are often sent into the breach without the data and insights they need to hit their targets.

 These teams need to converge around a single target for pipeline and revenue goals and align accordingly.
 For example, a well-run organization knows marketing and sales both need equal revenue responsibility to create predictable pipelines.